-Woodard, Ryan, Bench, Matthew L. and Harder, Marie K. (2005) The development of a UK kerbside scheme using known practice Journal of Environmental Management, 75 (2). pp. 115-127.
+Woodard, Ryan, Bench, Matthew L. and Harder, Marie (2005) The development of a UK kerbside scheme using known practice Journal of Environmental Management, 75 (2). pp. 115-127.
 ISSN 0301-4797Full text not available from this repository.

 Local authorities in the UK have been set challenging new targets for recycling household waste for 2003/4.
 This means many of them are urgently trying to determine which parameters in kerbside schemes are most important for increasing recycling rates.
 In this work information from previous kerbside schemes was used to plan significant improvements in an existing scheme in Horsham District, UK, and a trial was conducted using 1000 homes including a control group.
 It used fortnightly collection of residual waste with sets of recyclables collected on alternate weeks.
 The new scheme resulted in improvements of participation rates from 72 to 84%, and set-out rates from 45 to 59% (falling to 76 and 50% respectively, some months later).
 Details on participation and set-out for different groups of materials are given, as well as levels of excess waste and participation in the collection of garden waste.

 |Uncontrolled Keywords:||Household waste; Kerbside recycling; Education; Waste collection|

 |Subjects:||L000 Social Sciences > L700 Human and Social Geography|